mmitzy/ASL-ML-Recognition/README.md

 ## Important Note

-The models are all named in the same format: 'modelname'.py All other files including any combination of the model name is related to the training save files.
+The models are all named in the same format: 'modelname'.py All other files including any combination of the model names are related to the training save files.